 The problem was compounded by the time of day the German government revoked the bank’s license — money had already flowed into the bank from its European customers, but because of the time difference, the money expected from Chase Manhattan Bank in New York had not arrived.
 When Chase learned of the revoked license, it stopped all payments, leaving over 30 U.S. and European banks holding almost $500 million in combined losses.

 The collapse resulted in more stringent oversight of currency trading and to limit the amount of risk that a bank could take on through foreign currency.
-The bank’s president and its chief currency officer were judged unfit to stand trial for health reasons, but several others received jail sentences up to 7 and a half years.
+The bank’s president and its chief currency officer were judged unfit to stand trial for health reasons, but several others received jail sentences up to 7 1/2 years.

 The Savings and Loan Debacle